alperkumcu/alperkumcu.github.io/other.md

 ---
 layout: page
-title: other works
+title: other work
-permalink: /other works/
+permalink: /other work/
 ---